 - Close and cook until nice and toasty.

 Step by Step Cauliflower Waffles

 - Start with riced cauliflower.

-- Add in the seasonings, and kale powder.
+- Then, add in the seasonings, and kale powder.

 - Mix well.

-- Add in the flour and mix again.
+- Add in the flour and, you got it, mix again.

 - Same as with the other waffles, mix in the green onions.